 - For the whole time I was in Kazakhstan, I experienced no catcalling.
 It’s just not really a thing here, men are typically very respectful of women.

-- When walking around cities, I didn’t stand out at all – that is because a lot of Kazakhs are ethnically Russian, and look European.
+- When walking around cities, I didn’t stand out as a tourist at all – that is because a lot of Kazakhs are ethnically Russian, and look European.
+I also wore fairly conservative clothing to make sure that I blended in.
 So I didn’t seem like a tourist at all – in fact, everyone presumed I was fluent in Russian (lol) and would just start ranting Russian to me.

 - Almaty, in particular, is a modern city.
 I have some female friends who live on their own there (even though it’s still not common in Kazakhstan to move out before you’re married).
 But in many social respects, at least as much as tourists see, it’s just like any European city.